Smilkovci Lake killings: Retrial

 The prosecution asked the Supreme Court in October 2017 to end the life sentences, citing new circumstances and evidence.
 The Supreme Court returned the case for retrial to the Basic Court in December.
 A retrial of the case began in May 2018.
 In February 2021, Agim and Afrim Ismailovic, Alil Demiri, and Fejzi and Haki Aziri were once again found guilty by the Skopje Criminal Court.
 Agim and Afrim Ismailovic and Alil Demiri were sentenced to life imprisonment.
 Fejzi and Haki Aziri were sentenced to 15 and 9 years of imprisonment, respectively.
 A sixth defendant, Samir Ljuta, was acquitted of helping to commit the crime after the prosecutors withdrew all charges against him due to lack of evidence.
 Only Agim was present during the trial, while the rest were sentenced in absentia.
 The motive for the killings was never determined.
 Protests erupted in Skopje against the convictions after the verdict, with friends and family members of the convicts participating.
 Seven police officers were injured in the protests.
 Protesters shouted "Dictatorship" and demanded the government office be opened.
 Journalist crews were also attacked by protesters.
 Some of the protesters also carried Albanian flags and shouted "Greater Albania".
-Demiri was arrested in Kosovo on August 2023, with the arrest being based on an international arrest warrant issued by North Macedonia.
+Demiri was arrested in Kosovo in August 2023, with the arrest being based on an international arrest warrant issued by North Macedonia.
 However, he was released.
 North Macedonia had filed several extradition requests to Kosovo about Demiri and Ismailovic.